CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Credential-Management.md

 2. Copy the SSH *public* key to each switch that you want to upgrade using one of the following methods:

     - Manually copy the SSH public key to the */home/\<USER\>/.ssh/authorized_keys* file on each switch, or
-    - Run `ssh-copy-id USER@<switch_ip>` on the server where the SSH key pair was generated for each switch
+    - Run `ssh-copy-id USER@<switch_ip>` on the server where you generated the SSH key pair for each switch

 3. Copy the SSH *private* key into the entry field in the Create Switch Access card.